 Risk factors for SI joint pain

 Risk factors for developing SI joint pain are: abnormal gait pattern, leg length discrepancy, obesity, heavy physical exertion, persistent strain/low-grade trauma (e.g. jogging), scoliosis, pregnancy, and sacral fusion surgery (Al-Subahi et al., 2017; Cohen, 2018).
 Muscle imbalances and a pelvic upslip, when one hip bone sits higher than the other, also increase the chance of developing SI joint pain.

 During the acute phase of SI joint pain (1-3 days of first experiencing pain), it is recommended to avoid aggravating factors of the pain.
 The aggravating factors are specific to each individual, however common ones are running, skating, and any twisting movements.
+Your physiotherapist will assess whether an SI belt can help you.
+When appropriate and applied properly, these supports can reduce your pain and improve your function.
 During the recovery phase (3 days – 8 weeks), it is recommended to seek physiotherapy and follow with prescribed home exercises (Hamidi-Ravari et al., 2014).

 - Al-subahi, M., Alayat, M., Alshehri, A. M., Helal.
 O., Alhasan.
 H., Alalawi.
 A., Takrouni.
 A., Alfaqeh, A. (2017).
 The effectiveness of physiotherapy interventions for sacroiliac joint dysfunction: a systematic review.
 Journal of Physical Therapy Science.
 29(9): 1689-1694.